-The Provost's Office requests that dossiers be submitted electronically through Interfolio, which is available through the MyNortheastern portal.
+The Provost's Office requires that dossiers be submitted electronically through Interfolio, which is available through the myNortheastern portal.
 Interfolio is a software program that facilitates electronic submission and review.
-Supplemental materials included in the dossier's appendices (including raw teaching evaluations, books, other publications, creative materials, and so on) should also be submitted electronically through Interfolio.
+Supplemental materials included in the dossier's appendices (including raw teaching evaluations, books, publications, creative materials, and so on) should also be submitted electronically through Interfolio.
 Materials that cannot be submitted electronically (hard copy book) may be submitted separately to the unit.
 Your department or college will compile electronically the materials required for Sections A (Faculty Summary Sheet), B (Recommendations), and C (External Letters).
 You will provide complete materials for all other sections of the dossier.
-Sections D (Curriculum Vitae), E (Candidate's Statements), F (Performance reviews) and G (Comprehensive List of Supporting Materials) must be submitted electronically.
+Sections D (Curriculum Vitae), E (Candidate's Statements), F (Performance reviews) and G (Comprehensive List of Supporting Materials) must be submitted electronically through Interfolio.

-Your dossier must include: each year's annual (including third-year) and merit reviews; grant summaries; leaves of absence and special appointment letters (include with Faculty Summary Sheet); and all other items identified in the Dossier Checklist.
+Your dossier must include: each year's annual review toward tenure (including third-year review) and merit reviews; and all other items identified in the Dossier Checklist.
 You should make copies of any supplementary materials that you believe you may need in the future; tenure and promotion materials may be retained by the Provost's Office for two years or more if a candidate requests arbitration or judicial review of a negative recommendation.

 Please do not include in the dossier letters of appointment, annual appointments and confirmations of compensation and benefits, or other items not identified on the dossier checklist.
 These items will not be considered in the review process.

 The total length of the dossier, including the external letters and unit and college recommendations, should not exceed 100 pages.
-Thus, as a general guideline, candidates should aim at submitting around 60 pages in total for sections D, E, F and G of the dossier.
-Written materials that you prepare for the electronic dossier, such as your curriculum vitae, should be formatted in 12-point font, with a 1" minimum margin.
-Some required materials, such as previous performance reviews or copies of published papers, may need to be scanned for inclusion in the dossier.
-The sections of the dossier for which you are responsible-Sections D-G-should be submitted to your department or college for review through the Interfolio software program, which can be accessed through the MyNortheastern portal following the order of the Dossier Checklist (Model E).
-Your department or college will provide you with scanning assistance and, if needed, other technical assistance in compiling the dossier electronically.
+Thus, as a general guideline, candidates should aim at submitting 60 pages in total for sections D, E, F and G of the dossier.

+Written materials that you prepare for the electronic dossier, such as your curriculum vitae, should be formatted in 12-point font, with a 1-inch minimum margin.
+Some required materials, such as previous performance reviews, may need to be scanned for inclusion in the dossier.
+The sections of the dossier for which you are responsible-Sections D-G-should be submitted to your department or college for review through the Interfolio software program, which can be accessed through the myNortheastern portal following the order of the Dossier Checklist (Model E).
+Your department or college will provide you with scanning assistance and, if needed, other technical assistance.